OpenTranslationBible/open-bible/en-GB/18.Job/md/job-15.md

 ## Job 15:33

-> He will be like a vine stripped of its unripe grapes,
+> He will be like a vine stripped of its immature grapes,
 > like an olive tree shedding its blossoms.

 ## Job 15:34